-Is Android safe?
+Is Android really safe?
 This question often comes to your mind and you always worry about your Android Phone Security.
 Sometimes we see unnecessary push notifications in the notification bar, some of which also seem spam.

 When we browse a website using a browser on Android, suddenly we see a warning: “Your phone is slow click on the fix to resolve your phone performance” and your phone starts vibration.
 So we think our phone has been infected with malware, but that is not true.
 To better understand about Android Phone security we will understand how to secure our Android Phone? from evils such as Malware, Hackers, and thieves.